Discrete field theory: symmetries and conservation laws: Examples

-\begin{remark} We do not discuss conditions under which the vector-potential exists and is unique.
+\begin{remark} We do not discuss conditions under which the \gram{vector potential} exists and is unique.

 The operator $\#$ is new.
-It is a discrete analogue of raising indices in the metric of signature $(-,+,\dots,+)$.
-We use it instead of a discrete Hodge star \cite{Teixeira-13} to avoid working with the dual lattice, which would complicate the theory and its generalization to other spacetimes.
+It is a discrete \gram{analog} of raising all indices in the metric of signature $(+,-,...,-)$.
+We use it instead of a discrete Hodge star \cite{Teixeira-13} to avoid working with the dual lattice, which would complicate the theory and its generalization to R12P2{arbitrary complexes}. \end{remark}

-For an arbitrary spacetime the operators $\partial$ and $\delta$ (but not $\#$) are defined analogously except that the lexicographic ordering is replaced by the one fixed in Definition~\ref{def-cochain}. \end{remark}